jcomellas/getopt/README.markdown

                        Help    :: string() | undefined
                       }.

-The fields of the record are:
+The elements of the tuple are:

   - ``Name``: name of the option.
   - ``Short``: character for the short option (e.g. $i for -i).